carpentries-incubator/docker-introduction/_episodes/02-meet-docker.md

 objectives:
 - "Explain how to check that Docker is installed and is ready to use."
 - "Demonstrate some initial Docker command line interactions."
-- "Remember how to get help for Docker commands."
+- "Use the built-in help for Docker commands."
 keypoints:
 - "A toolbar icon indicates that Docker is ready to use."
 - "You will typically interact with Docker using the command line."